jewelsofthought/neshama/site/posts/qkab/masc_fem.md

 However, it requires the union of male &amp; female, and, on the upper level, it requires this union to be harmonious and balanced.
 If the male is not contained by the female, and manifests form, it is misplace (misappropriated) energy, thus has the tendency to become destructive, as it will need to destroy this form (the female).
 If energy is not utilised, not only does it go to waste, but it turns toxic. [anaerobic - no oxygen](anaerobic.html).
 Think of under-utilised electrical energy&mdash;like a fully charged battery.

+## Sexual Journey

+The masculine sexual impulse enters the young body.
+It is new, it is powerful and overwhelms the vessel in which it needs to be contained.
+Due to the unrelieved pressure, it could crack, thus needs to be well bound to contain it.

+This intense, and misunderstood urge for the young female is overwhelming, while the young woman is radiating sexuality and beauty, flush with her youthful eroticism.

+If this masculine urge for the female is not contained or focused on a beloved, and continuous till his later years, the older man will find the older woman unattractive, and continue to attempt to suck of the juice of the your girl.
+This will tilt the sexual energy into other forms, and will need to be fulfilled by other means in order to compensate for the lack of pure, clear sexuality.

+### A word on the beloved

+Whatever criticisms have been laid against the romantic ideal of the beloved, it came (and still comes) from our deep desire for union with the Beloved G-d, who is the Creator of All, bless Him forevermore. {You could say the Creator is male, the Nourisher is female&mdash;that is ignoring the fact that the Creator is both male and female and that it is only because of the constraints and comforts of our language that we refer to It as Him.}

+Once we had G-d manifest in human form (male, of course), now we could easier allow ourselves to love another human as we would G-d, our true Beloved.
+Once our focus on the unknowable Divine Source, may His dew water us eternally, wavered, then this attachment could be formed to anything. {This is the reason for the prohibition of idol worship.}

+To constrain our sexual urges through love of the beloved, whether it is the human loved or the Divine, it raises us to seek a relationship with either the Divine aspect of my partner or the Divine Presence that surrounds us all.
+The alternative is to encourage sexual exploration, and dalliances, which will only lead to abomination and the perversion of desire.

 ## Limits

 $$\lim_{n \to 0} (1/n) = \infty$$